valasek/timesheet/server/documentation/documentation.md

 # Categorize all rates into one of these types used on Reported Overview page
 isWorking: "work" # when consultant works, can be changed in UI
-isNonWorking: "not-work" # when consultant does not work, examples: vacation, sick, personal day, public holiday, vacation, unpaid leave, ..., can be changed in UI
+isNonWorking: "not-work" # when consultant dows not work, examples: vacation, sick, personal day, public holiday, vacation, unpaid leave, ..., can be changed in UI

 ########################
 # Application settings #
 SSL: false # true/false, if server has SSL certificate set to true to use HTTPS, false = HTTP
 GIN_MODE: "release" # "debug" or "release" - switch server app mode
-url: ""             # URL on which application is running
+url: "timesheet.simplesw.net" # URL on which application is running
+# PORT: "443"                   # port on which application is running
-PORT: "3000"        # port on which application is running
+PORT: "8080" # port on which application is running

 # DB type
 dbType: "postgresql" # allowed types postgresql or mysql